rancher/rke2/docs/hardening_guide.md

 -->

 ## Known Issues
 The following are controls that RKE2 currently does not pass.
-Each gap will be explained and whether it can be passed through manual operator intervention or if it will be addressed in a future release
+Each gap will be explained and whether it can be passed through manual operator intervention or if it will be addressed in a future release.

 ### Control 3.2.1
 Ensure that a minimal audit policy is created (Scored)